0xDeco/CTF-Notes/Services/README.md

 # Enumeration

-This is a Windows machine that seems to be an AD Domain Controller, you need to add the domain to the `etc/hosts` file
+This is a Windows machine that seems to be AD domain joined, you need to add the domain to the `etc/hosts` file

 In the `http://services.local/about.html` page we can see possible usernames